repoze/repoze.who/README.txt

   perform the operation implied by the request).
 This is also the domain of the WSGI application.

-  It attemtps to reuse implementations from AuthKit and paste.auth for some of its functionality.
-XXX this is, so far, untrue
+  It attemtps to reuse implementations from paste.auth for some of its functionality.

 Middleware Responsibilities